Updated: Apr 12

 That’s right – tax rebates.
 Thanks to the ITC (otherwise known as the solar tax credit), businesses that install new solar technologies in their buildings can claim up to 30 percent of the initial investment back on their federal income tax.
 So while your business gains a reputation as a local, environmentally friendly, and socially conscious organization (cha-ching!), you’re actually getting a tax break.

 2) Skip Next Month’s Price Fluctuation – Check!

 With a small business, it’s important to forecast your monthly costs, and even more critical that your overhead stays under control.
 With solar energy for business, you don’t fully come off the grid.
 However, your energy will become independent enough to prevent you from being susceptible to unexpected price fluctuations that often occur with traditional power sources.

 3) Did You Say… More Money?

 Yes, we did!
-All thanks to the Renewable Energy for America Program (REAP), your rural business may be eligible to receive additional grants or loan financing for renewable energy systems such as a solar power system.
+All thanks to the Renewable Energy for America Program (REAP), your rural business may be eligible to receive additional grants or loan financing for renewable energy systems such as solar power systems.
 Eligible businesses can receive up to 25 percent of the total solar project costs, so you can power your business at a discount.
 To see if you’re eligible for this program, click here.

-Whether you own a small manufacturing plant, a local dairy farm or run a small-scale construction company, odds are that your business needs energy 24 hours a day, 365 days a year.
+Whether you own a small manufacturing plant, a local dairy farm, or run a small-scale construction company, odds are that your business needs energy 24 hours a day, 365 days a year.
 While a solar energy system takes businesses an average of three to seven years to fully pay off, an efficient system can run with little maintenance for anywhere from 25 to 35 years.